dpwdec/cv/README.md

 I am a software developer in training who has, using my coding skills, traversed into the depths of the human condition and returned to tell the tale.
 I graduated with a first class degree in musical composition from Trinity College and have spent ten years engaged in creating technology driven music and animation projects as a result of my study there.
 As my practice grew I realised that the creation of technology itself was an art form more expressive and nuanced then I could have imagined.
 ## Skills
 #### "Tech focused and self motivated"
 I have produced a range of 3D animations, multi media music projects and games that required me integrated and learn many different technologies.
+This required me to:

  - Work with and become proficient in a range complex techcologies:
 	 - Maya, Blender, Zbrush